 Like we explained in "How we built our learning culture":

-Learnerbly is central to developing our learning culture.
+Learnerbly is central to developing and creating a learning culture of our own.
 Our product values are to empower, guide and support.
 Following our own advice, we give each employee a learning budget so they can use Learnerbly like any other user to request what they need.

 To cater to everyone's specific needs and learning styles, have a broad offering of L&D initiatives covering a range of modalities.
 As you can see under our Employee Guide's L&D offering, initiatives have varying degrees of structure, autonomy, guidance, playfulness, and even gamification.

-To nurture momentum, build a solid communication strategy.
+To nurture momentum of your learning culture, build a solid communication strategy.
 You're the driving force, so even tailored, gamified initiatives have a chance to fall flat if you don't breathe life into them regularly!

 ⭕️ Fail, learn, repeat

-You didn't think it would be so simple as to follow my nonetheless excellent advice, did you? 😉
+You didn't think building a learning culture would be so simple as to follow my nonetheless excellent advice, did you? 😉

 Company needs evolve fast, and so do people's needs.
 Your strategy needs the same qualities: adaptable, flexible, resilient.
 To account for that means constantly gathering feedback through chats, surveys, an annual reflective workshop and more.
 It means adapting and learning every time your strategy fails (and it will fail, and that's great, because you'll learn from it).
 It means iterating on new versions, testing them, asking people for input, measuring engagement and introducing new things on a regular basis.